Kron4ek/Conty/README.md

 Nvidia users will experience problems if their Nvidia kernel module version mismatches the version of the Nvidia libraries inside Conty.

-For example, if the version of your Nvidia kernel module version is 460.56 and the libraries inside the container are from 460.67 version, then graphics acceleration will not work.
+For example, if the version of your Nvidia kernel module is 460.56 and the libraries inside the container are from 460.67 version, then graphics acceleration will not work.

 I will try to find a solution for this problem.